NixOS VMs part 1: Running code agents in an immutable NixOS VM

 cd ~/nixos-vm-template

-development tools.
-The agent itself gets installed via npm on first
+The agent itself gets installed via npm on first login.
+Pick the one

-# For Claude Code:
+# For Claude Code with full dev environment:

-just create claude-dev claude 8192 4
+just create

 read-only (immutable), and all mutable state lives on a separate